 He axed boughs from river birches, and the rafts-men he’d hired laid them across crib-corners.
-They hammered oak staples Dorilus had designed, and tied our log-string five-cribs long, corner to corner, exactly as Dorilus’ smile directed.
+They hammered oak staples Dorilus had designed, and tied our log-string five-cribs long, corner to corner, exactly as Dorilus instructed.
 My jaw felt better every day, but the morning the Glory blew her whistle, I was seized by a hollow chill.

-The Glory stopped her engines out on the channel, and rifles fired salutes behind islands.
 A skiff landed the Dunaways at our string, and Gordon whistled, admiring Dorilus’ innovations.
-Gordon watched him sidewise and pawed his beard pensively, warily, and Captain Dunaway pumped our hands robustly, and then he rubbed his fingertips as if to shed the feel of us.
+Gordon watched him sidewise and pawed his beard warily, and Captain Dunaway pumped our hands robustly and then rubbed his fingertips as if to shed the feel of us.

 A rafts-man hollered up-slough: “McKinney!”

 The body lay before us presently—mud-drenched, bloated, putrefied.

 Captain Dunaway barked boorishly at us, “Did you two see McKinney in the woods?
 Or on the river?”